Understanding Multistationarity of Fully Open Reaction Networks: Limitations of simple ML approaches

-An observation, true for any general network, is that when we fix the CR-graph of a network and only let the stoichiometric coefficients vary, then multistationarity of the network is dependent on these stoichiometric coefficients.
-Therefore a natural question is whether we can train a Machine Learning (ML) model that finds a relation among the coefficients of the network that separates multistationary and non-multistationary networks.
+An observation, true for any network, is that when we fix the edge set of a CR-graph of a network and only let the stoichiometric coefficients vary in the complexes appearing in the vertex set, then multistationarity of the network is dependent on these stoichiometric coefficients.
+Therefore a natural question to ask is whether we can train a Machine Learning (ML) model to identify whether a network is multistationary or non-multistationary based on those coefficients.